Updated: 12 April 2023

 About the statistics

-Dwelling statistics show dwelling stock by type of building, utility floor space, built year etc. In addition the statistics also show net change in number of dwellings.
+The dwelling statistics show dwelling stock by type of building, utility floor space, year of construction etc. In addition the statistics also show net change in number of dwellings.

 A dwelling is defined as one or more rooms that has been built or rebuilt for the purpose of being used as a round-the-year dwelling for one or more persons.
 It must be possible to have access to the room (-s) without having to go through another dwelling.
 Both dwelling units and single rooms are counted as dwellings.
 A dwelling unit is a conventional dwelling with at least one room and kitchen.
 Single rooms are living quarters with separate entrance and with access to water and toilet outside other living quarters.

-Buildings in the Ground Parcel, Address and Building Register (GAB), included in Norwegian Statistics, are defined as constructions that can be measured by utility floor space.
+Buildings in the Cadastre(Matrikkelen), are defined as constructions that can be measured by utility floor space.
 Measurement of utility floor space is defined in Norwegian Standard NS 3940 Area and volume calculations of buildings.
-Registering is voluntary if the building is less than 15 m2 and does not contain a separate dwelling.
+Registering is in some cases voluntary if the building is less than 15 m2 and does not contain a separate dwelling.

 Year of construction

 The year of construction is the year the building was ready to move into.
+Based on multiple different sources(Matrikkelen, FINN.no, SEFRAK, SERG).
 In buildings with more than one dwelling, where the dwellings are being occupied gradually, the year of construction is the year when at least half of the dwellings are ready to move in to.
 In houses that have been renovated, the year of construction is the original year of construction.
 For dwellings on extensions to the main building, where data is only registered on the extension of the building, the year of construction of the extension is used.
-See section 3.2 for more information about choice of data-source for year of construction.

 Utility floor space